-Now that our contact with friends and colleagues is limited to video or phone calls or — at the very least — from six feet away, what we smell like may be the very least of our problems.
+Now that our contact with friends and colleagues is limited to video or phone calls or — at the very least — interaction from six feet away, what we smell like may be the very least of our problems.
 Spending money on cologne may even feel frivolous, yet no other sense is so perfectly attuned to emotion and memory as smell.
 A spritz of a fresh new cologne can brighten your day and arouse all your senses, something badly needed in the repetitive wheel of working from home.
-Also, when everything from classes to proms to commencement ceremonies are being canceled, and even Father’s Day get-togethers may be virtual, the gift of cologne may be just the thing to lift somebody else’s spirits.

 Henry Rose Queens & Monsters